-MUSIC EXTENSION (YEAR 12 ONLY) (Not offered in 2020)
+MUSIC EXTENSION (YEAR 12 ONLY)

 As an extension of studies in Music 2, students will develop and expand aural awareness and understanding through their specialisation in:

 - Performance or

 - Composition or

 - Musicology.

 Each student will follow an individual program of study which will be negotiated between the teacher and student.
 This course is available to Music 2 students in Year 12.